Structural Damage Assesment for Windstorm Events#

 We find two things.
 Firstly, the map is skewed due to our reprojection and secondly the map is smoother than the original dataset due to our Resampling method.

 Now we can overlay the two images to get a quick look at where high windspeeds are and where certain land cover classes are.
-We see that there is some mismathc between the maps due to our reprojection.
+We see that there is some mismatch between the maps due to our reprojection.
 When the damage estimates are calculated only values are calculated for the locations where both maps overlap

 fig, ax = plt.subplots()